-Little Bourke Street a block and a half from Chinatown might be convenient in all sorts of ways but, as the driver pointed out as he pulled up on the doorstep, it isn't the greatest option for shuttle buses, which explains the decision to hoof it to Southern Cross two mornings later.
+Little Bourke Street a block and a half from Chinatown might be convenient in all sorts of ways.

+But, as the driver pointed out as he pulled up on the doorstep, it isn't the most excellent option for shuttle buses.

+That explains the decision to hoof it to Southern Cross two mornings later.

-Regardless of delayed arrivals, once we'd checked in proximity to Chinatown made it easy to find something to eat, though I'd have preferred it if Madam had chosen somewhere licensed.
+Regardless of delayed arrivals, once we'd checked in proximity to Chinatown made it easy to find something to eat.

+I'd have preferred somewhere licensed.